Signed in as:

 filler@godaddy.com

-The BraveArt Project empowers those impacted by domestic abuse through therapeutic art, advocacy, and community connection.
+The BraveArt Project is a Nova Scotia–based trauma-informed lifestyle brand and social enterprise empowering people impacted by domestic abuse through therapeutic art, advocacy, and community connection.

 Our work is rooted in compassion, creativity, and community.
 Every purchase funds real-world impact and allows us to: